 For example, a reader will more likely trust a medical blog if the article is written by a licensed physician or someone with a background in medicine, as clearly indicated in the author bio with the appropriate links (if they’re affiliated with organizations with an online presence to validate their credentials) or social signals (social media profiles).

 Similarly, a reader will trust a review from someone who covers substantial details and provides insight more than someone who’s giving general observations about it.
+Mostly customers build the social proof to using the embed Google reviews on the website to increase the conversion rate.

 Your content strategy should also focus on elevating your website’s authoritativeness in the field.
 Consistently publishing content with this in mind will help people see your site as a trustworthy source over time.
 So when they need information about that particular subject matter, they will return to your site repeatedly.